1. Understanding the FS-FAST Directory Structure

 You will see 'f.nii.gz wmfir.par workmem.par'.
 The raw data is stored in f.nii.gz (compressed NIFTI) and is directly converted from the DICOM file; the others are paradigm files.
-"Wmfir" stands for working memory finite-impulse response.
-"Workmem" stands for "working memory."
 Examine f.nii.gz file with mri_info:

 mri_info --dim f.nii.gz mri_info --res f.nii.gz

-Click on a voxel to view the bold signal time course for that voxel.
+Click on a point to view the waveform at that point.

 Examine the contents of workmem.par:

 Each row indicates a stimulus presentation.
 You will see that each row has 5 columns.
 The columns are:

 - Text Stimulus Identifier (redundant with Numeric Stimulus Identifier)

 The Stimulus Onset Time is the onset relative to the acquisition time of first time point in f.nii.gz.
 The Numeric and Text Stimulus Identifiers indicate which stimulus was presented.
 The Stimulus Duration is the amount of time the stimulus was presented.
 The Weight allows each presentation to have its own weight in a parametric modulation analysis; here each presentation is weighted equally (weight=1).